Nisarg236/connected_graph_from_2d_map/README.md

 ## STEPS TO USE:

-1) In src/skeleton.py specify the path of the map image and then run it.This will convert all the roads to a single pixel wide line.
+1) In src/skeleton.py specify the path of the map image and then run it.
+This will convert all the roads to a single pixel wide line.
 2) Edit the input image path in src/waypoint.py somewhere around line 977 to include the skeleton image.
 3) To run the code:
    1) start roscore